Terahertz field-driven magnon upconversion in an antiferromagnet: Methods

 \textit{Sample Preparation} \\ Polycrystalline ErFeO$_3$ was synthesized by conventional solid state reaction using Er$_2$O$_3$ (99.9\%) and Fe$_2$O$_3$ (99.9\%) powders.
 According to their stoichiometric ratios, original reagents were weighed and then ground in an agate mortar with anhydrous ethanol.
 After grinding, the mixture was pre-sintered before being transferred back to the agate mortar and reground into powder.
 The powder was then pressed into round flakes using a mold and electric hydraulic press (YLJ-40T) before the second sintering and the regrinding.
 The polycrystalline powders were pressed into a bar by a Hydrostatic Press System (HP-M-SD-200) under an apparent pressure of 60 MPa, and then sintered again.
 Each sintering was performed for 1000 min at a temperature 1280 °C.

-Single-crystal ErFeO$_3$ samples were prepared in an optical floating zone furnace (FZ-T-10000-H-VI-P-SH, Crystal Systems Corp.).
+Single-crystal ErFeO$_3$ samples were prepared in an optical floating zone furnace (FZ-T-10000-H-VI-P-SH, Crystal Systems Corp).
 The sintered polycrystalline rods were used both as the seed crystal and the feed rod.
 Single crystal growth was performed at a growth rate of 3 mm/h under an airflow of 2 L/min.
 A high-quality single crystal with a length of about 50 mm and a diameter of about 5 mm was obtained after about 17 hours of growth.
-The single crystal, shown in Extended Data Fig. 6a, was then cut to obtain the (010)-cut sample for THz measurements.
+The single crystal was then cut to obtain the (010)-cut sample with a thickness of $\sim$2 mm and lateral dimensions of $\sim$5 mm for THz measurements.
 Before each measurement, the sample was magnetized to reinforce the residual magnetization and ensure that a single magnetic domain is formed.
-The crystallographic orientation of the single crystal was determined with Laue diffraction (Extended Data Fig. 6b).
+The crystallographic orientation of the single crystal was determined with Laue diffraction (See Supplementary Fig. S2).

-\textit{Single-shot time-domain THz spectroscopy}\\ The majority of the output of a 1 kHz Ti:Sapphire laser amplifier (12 mJ, 35 fs) was split into two equal pulses that were variably delayed and overlapped with a tilted pulse-front geometry in a MgO:LiNbO$_3$ crystal to generate a pair of time-delayed THz pulses (See Extended Data Fig. 1).
+\textit{Single-shot time-domain THz spectroscopy}\\ The majority of the output of a 1 kHz Ti:Sapphire laser amplifier (12 mJ, 35 fs) was split into two equal pulses that were variably delayed and overlapped with a tilted pulse-front geometry in a MgO:LiNbO$_3$ crystal\cite{yeh2008generation} to generate a pair of time-delayed THz pulses.
 These pulses were then focused onto the sample before being refocused onto a 2-mm ZnTe crystal to measure the THz waveform via electro-optic (EO) sampling.
 The remainder of the laser output was first expanded 9$\times$ and then reflected off an echelon mirror to generate a spatial array of 500 time-delayed and spatially shifted pulses.
 The pulses were focused along with the THz pulse(s) onto the EO crystal and then imaged onto a high-speed camera.
 The THz field-induced birefringence was detected by separating the probe array into two orthogonal polarizations with a balanced detection scheme.
 With this method, we can retrieve the time-domain THz signal covering 20 ps with a single THz pump laser shot while still operating at the full 1 kHz repetition rate of the laser amplifier.
+See Supplementary Fig. S1 for the experimental setup.

 For THz FID measurements, one of the THz pump arms is chopped at 500 Hz (the other is blocked) and the corresponding THz FID signal averaged over 1000 shots (1 s) is recorded.
 For 2D THz measurements, a differential chopping scheme is used where the two THz pulses, $A$ and $B$, are chopped at 500 Hz and 250 Hz, respectively.
 The THz signals $\mathbf{H}_{AB}$, $\mathbf{H}_A$, $\mathbf{H}_B$, and $\mathbf{H}_0$, corresponding to traces taken with the respective pulse(s) unblocked, are averaged over 5000 shots (5 s) and recorded as the inter-pump pulse delay, $\tau$, is scanned between 3 and 20 ps.
 The time-domain nonlinear signal, $\mathbf{H}_{NL}(t,\tau)$, is then obtained via